easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

 the SSH key identifies the user.
 The well-known OpenSSH feature of key selection based on host names does not help, since there is only one host: `github.com`.
-I guess, (also) because of this problem, GitHub recommends using only one account per user -- which works until there is this new customer that requires you to create an extra GitHub account to join the customer's organization, or uses GitHub enterprise managed users.
+I guess, (also) because of this problem, GitHub recommends using only one account per user -- which works until there is this new customer, which requires you to create an extra GitHub account to join the customer's organization, or uses GitHub enterprise managed users.

 The same might apply for other git PaaS platforms using a single host name.

 ### Use different git author name and e-mail depending on context

-Git uses your user name and e-mail in every commit you make and persists it to the log.
+Git uses your user name and e-mail in every commit you make, and persists it to the log.
 To keep things clean, you may not want to use your work email when committing to your private pet projects, or the other way around: use this embarrasing `l33t-c0der@hotmail.com` e-mail-address when committing at a project for your employer or for some important, but stiff client.